rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

-# RCL Sample: Basic Channel
+# SGDEX Sample: Basic Channel

-## RCL Introduction
+## SGDEX Introduction

-This sample will be using the Component Framework (RCL) for Roku SceneGraph development to streamline to process and make it quicker to build a good looking, custom app.
+This sample will be using Scene Graph Developer Extensions (SGDEX) to streamline to process and make it quicker to build a good looking, custom app.
 You can build a basic channel using the built-in tools like the one we do in this sample but you also have the power of Roku SceneGraph at your disposal.

 Framework is composed of a few different components.
 They have the few basic views: a